kimono-koans/ppa/README.md

 # kimono koans' Github PPA

 This is a PPA for a few packages I build for myself.
+The packages contained within are built using Ubuntu 20.04 because that is the oldest non-deprecated version of Ubuntu available for GitHub action workflows, and these packages seem to work fine with Ubuntu 22.04.

+## Caveats

-No support is offered for this PPA, for `apt`, or for the instructions below.
+No support is offered for this PPA, for `apt`, for Ubuntu, or for any of the instructions offered below.

+You should *never* ask me when a package is going to be available.
+Of course, you're always free to build from my sources and start your own PPA at your leisure.
+There are many wonderful blog entries about how to do so.
+You're encouraged to [read one](https://assafmo.github.io/2019/05/02/ppa-repo-hosted-on-github.html).

-If you'd like more information about [httm](https://github.com/kimono-koans/httm) and [dano](https://github.com/kimono-koans/dano), please visit their respective repos.
+If you'd like more information regarding [httm](https://github.com/kimono-koans/httm) and [dano](https://github.com/kimono-koans/dano), please visit their respective repos.

+Good luck!

+## Instructions

 ```bash
 # add my public key to list of trusted keys